TheOdinProject/curriculum/javascript/js-in-the-real-world/linting.md

 3. Setup is simple.
 [The homepage](https://prettier.io/) links to tutorials for most popular editors.

 Using prettier makes coding faster and easier!
 You don't have to worry about nailing things like indentation, or remembering every semi-colon because prettier will take care of those details for you.

+### Knowledge check

+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

+- <a class="knowledge-check-link" href="https://mikecavaliere.com/javascript-linting-what-developers-need-to-know/">What is linting?</a>
+- <a class="knowledge-check-link" href="https://mikecavaliere.com/javascript-linting-what-developers-need-to-know/">Which problems can linting prevent?</a>
+- <a class="knowledge-check-link" href="https://www.youtube.com/watch?v=hkfBvpEfWdA">Why should you use prettier?</a>